 The purpose of IPEN is to bring together developers and data protection experts with a technical background from different areas in order to launch and support projects that build privacy into everyday tools and develop new tools which can effectively protect and enhance our privacy.

 We founded the IPEN initiative in 2014 to promote and advance the state-of-the-art of privacy engineering.
-It supports engineers working on (re)-usable building blocks, design patterns and other tools for selected internet use cases where privacy is at stake.
+It supports engineers working on (re-)usable building blocks, design patterns and other tools for selected internet use cases where privacy is at stake.

-IPEN invites participants from different areas such as data protection authorities, academia, open source and business development, and other individuals who are committed to finding engineering solutions to privacy challenges.
-The objective of the work should be to integrate data protection and privacy into all phases of the development process, from the requirements phase to production, as it is most appropriate for the development model and the application environment.
+IPEN invites participants from different areas such as regulators, academia, open source and business development, and other individuals who are committed to finding engineering solutions to privacy challenges.
+The overall objective is to integrate data protection and privacy into all phases of the development process, from the requirements phase to production, as most appropriate depending on the development model and the application environment.

 It supports networking between engineer groups and existing initiatives for engineering privacy into the internet.
-This network facilitates exchange in order to coordinate work and avoid duplication, in addition to discussing which privacy oriented use cases should be addressed with priority.
+The network facilitates exchange in order to coordinate work and avoid duplication, in addition to discussing which privacy oriented use cases should be addressed with priority.